sap-labs-france/ev-mobile/README.md

-# Open e-Mobility React-Native Mobile App
+# Charge Angels React-Native Mobile App

 ## Summary

 This application is the Electric Vehicle Charging Station (EVSE) mobile application for Android and iOS.

-It's linked to the Open e-Mobility backend: https://github.com/sap-labs-france/ev-server
+It's linked to the Charge Angels backend: https://github.com/sap-labs-france/ev-server

 **App Stores**